25 Winter Activities to Enjoy at Lake Louise

 However, the natural shape of the surrounding mountains and the lake’s elevation creates a microclimate that encourages a heavy amount of snowfall in the winter.
 So a visit to the lake feels like stepping into a winter wonderland.

 You can take a leisurely stroll along the lake, snowshoe, or cross-country ski.
 Or book one of the cozy romantic cabins at the Emerald Lake Lodge.
+If you’re visiting in November, you might even get lucky and time your visit so you can skate on Emerald Lake (like we did in the photo above).
+Read more about ice skating on frozen lakes here, as there are certain things you need to know about to do this.

 Bow Lake

 If you are up for a little drive, hop on the Icefields Parkway just past Lake Louise and drive to Bow Lake.
-The drive will take about 30 minutes, but you likely won’t notice the time at all as you’ll be too mesmerized by the view.
+The drive will take about 30 minutes frin Lake Louise, but you likely won’t notice the time at all as you’ll be too mesmerized by the view.
+Bow Lake is one of the first main stops, and trust me, it’s well worth the stop.
+In the winter, Bow Lake is a frozen paradise.

 Peyto Lake

-Just past Bow Lake is Peyto Lake, which is the third most visited lake in the area.
-Reaching the viewpoint takes about 10 minutes of walking on a well-maintained path.
+Just past Bow Lake is Peyto Lake, which is the third most visited lake in the area, however in the winter it sees few visitors.
+Reaching the Peyto Lake viewpoint takes about 10 minutes of walking on a well-maintained path from the parking area.
+If you manage to catch Peyto Lake with fresh snowfall but before the lake has frozen over, consider yourself lucky!

 Wait for the Train at Morant’s Curve